 The Justice Coalition began as an all-volunteer prayer group in 2009, eventually becoming a ministry under the wing of Fresno First Baptist Church in 2010.
 Jessica Pittman, then a missions pastor at the church, had a bold vision to pioneer a new kind of organization that would build bridges across many sectors in order to prevent human trafficking and other types of injustice.
 On January 11, 2011 we held our first large event, We Are One, at the University Vineyard Church.
 In September 2015, we hired Ryan Townsend to serve as executive director and filed for our 501(c)3 status, becoming a stand-alone organization in 2016.

-Our partners in fighting human trafficking in the Central Valley include Breaking The Chains, Fresno EOC, Fresno Police Department Vice Unit, Department of Homeland Security, F.B.I, Margaree Mason Center, Made For Them, Beauty For Ashes, Fresno Police Chaplaincy, Youth For Christ, Centro La Familia, Department of Labor, and many local faith congregations representing a diverse range of beliefs.
+Our partners in fighting human trafficking in the Central Valley include Breaking The Chains, Fresno EOC, Fresno Police Department Vice Unit, Department of Homeland Security, F.B.I, Margaree Mason Center, Fresno Police Chaplaincy, Youth For Christ, Centro La Familia, U.S. Department of Labor, and many local faith congregations representing a diverse range of beliefs.

-Ryan Townsend, our executive director, has over 16 years of experience in nonprofit work.
-He has a bachelor’s degree in Communications from Cal State Fullerton and an MA in Leadership from Fresno Pacific University.
+Ryan Townsend, our executive director, has nearly 20 years of experience in nonprofit work.
+He graduated from CSU Fullerton with a bachelor’s degree in communications and earned a master’s degree in ministry, leadership and culture from Fresno Pacific University.
 Ryan is on the advisory board for the Women in Leadership Executive Program at University of California Riverside Extension alongside executives from Fortune 500 companies such as Disney, SpaceX and Amazon.
-Currently, he is involved in leading public awareness for the Central Valley Freedom Coalition which includes nearly every agency involved in Central Valley anti-human trafficking work and a co-founder of Pledge 2 Stop Trafficking, a collaborative project organized alongside Central Valley Community Foundation.
+Currently, he is involved in several subcommittees for Central Valley Freedom Coalition which includes every agency involved in Central Valley anti-human trafficking work and is a co-founder of Pledge 2 Stop Trafficking, a collaborative project organized alongside Central Valley Community Foundation.

-Justice Coalition staff also includes founder Jessica Pittman, Christa Wiens, Vanessa Mahlmann, Marissa Garcia and Arien Pauls.
+Justice Coalition staff also includes founder Jessica Pittman, Christa Wiens, Dan Carter, Marissa Garcia, Arien Pauls and Brenda Zavala.